atlemagnussen/backslash-site/articles/ssh-best-practice.md

 If you're _ssh'ing_ home to your open port 22, you're done.
 Internet hacker factories continuously crawl the web for open SSH connections.

 You can easily prove it yourself, as I've done with my illustration picture above.
-Try this: `grep "Failed pass" /var/log/auth.log` and see if there's any occurrences.
+Try this: `$ grep "Failed pass" /var/log/auth.log` and see if there's any occurrences.
 See [this blogpost on tecmint.com](https://www.tecmint.com/find-failed-ssh-login-attempts-in-linux/) to check out other ways, as it depends on your distro where you find the auth log.

 Now you see them hackers usually trying to log in with the root user.
 Luckily the option of logging in as root over ssh is disabled by default.
 You can enable that, but I will not even speak of how.